brymer-meneses/ghostless_pacman/readme.md

   - In the last slide, the program displays a reminder when the user presses keys other than '1' to start the game, 'M' to return to menu, or 'X' to exit
 - In _About the Game_, the program displays a reminder when the user presses keys other than 'M' to return to menu

+# Manual

+Upon opening the application, the user can navigate through it intuitively.
+The program also provides instructions and reminders within itself.
+Nonetheless, here is a quick guide.

-> Choose Start!
+> Choose from the menu:
-> Enter the number of food you want Pacman to eat.
+>
-> Move Pacman using W, A, S, and D, or visit the Tutorial from the menu to learn.
-> You have to eat all the pieces before going to the door.
-> Don’t miss one!
+> 1. Press 1 to *Start.* You will be prompted to pick a food number from 2-9.
+Hit enter, and the game begins!
+Move Pacman using W, A, S, and D, or visit the Tutorial from the menu to learn.
+You have to eat all the pieces before going to the door.
+Don’t miss one!
 Don’t hit a block or get out of the box!
-> But do all that you can to win in the Ghostless Pacman.
-> And remember, you can always play again.
+After a game, you can always play again.

-## Compilation

-# Description

-# Algorithm

-# Error handling

-# Manual
+>
+> 2. Press 2 to *Tutorial.* Navigate through the slides by using arrow left (←) and arrow right (→)
+>
+> 3. Press 3 to *Exit.* Confirm by pressing Y, or deny by pressing N.
+>
+> 4. *(Extra!)* Press A to know what's *About the Game.*